British Rail Mark 5A

 The British Rail Mark 5A is a type of railway vehicle in use in the UK.
-52 standard carriages and 14 driving trailers were built by Spanish manufacturer CAF, and were operated by TransPennine Express.
-They first entered service on 24 August 2019, with the last set being withdrawn with the timetable change occurring on 10 December 2023.
+52 standard carriages and 14 driving trailers were built by Spanish manufacturer CAF, and were operated by TransPennine Express until 2024, where they are now in service on Chiltern Railways.
+They first entered service on 24 August 2019, with the last set being withdrawn by TransPennine Express with the timetable change occurring on 10 December 2023.
+Chiltern Railways first introduced them in January 2026.